About Us

 Rewild Mission Bay is advocating a “Wildest Plan” which turns Northeast Mission Bay into marshland.

-Mission Bay for All advocates for a balanced approach that includes public access, recreation, and camping.
+Mission Bay for All advocates for a balanced approach that includes public access, recreation, motorized boating, and camping.

-Mission Bay RV Resort is completing the De Anza Cleanup and Improvement Project.
+Mission Bay RV Resort completed the De Anza Cleanup and Improvement Project in August 2023.

 On July 13, 2022, the Coastal Development Permit was approved by the California Coastal Commission to remove the mobile homes.
-This includes:
+This included:

 • Asbestos abatement and the safe removal of 169 unsightly abandoned mobile homes,